-Dr. Mike Kuron is a Managing Engineer at Veryst Engineering.
+Dr. Mike Kuron is a Principal at Veryst Engineering.
 Dr. Kuron’s primary area of expertise is computational mechanics, with a concentration in the simulation of fluid flow behavior using computational fluid dynamics.
 He has extensive experience in CFD modeling of fluid flows with turbulence, heat transfer, chemical reactions, multiple phases, and fluid-structure interaction.
 Dr. Kuron works with clients in the aerospace and defense, power and energy, nuclear, turbomachinery, electronics, and healthcare industries to provide simulation-driven product engineering solutions.
 He has applied his simulation expertise to a wide range of product design challenges, including gas turbine components, squeeze film dampers, vacuum furnaces, an innovative vertical take-off and landing jet design, slurry pumps subject to component erosion, steam jet ejectors, thermal and structural performance of electronics enclosures, medical device sterilization chambers, and razor blade cartridges.

 Prior to joining Veryst Engineering, Dr. Kuron was a technical manager and lead consulting engineer at Ansys.
 His work at Ansys included technical account management and business development, consulting, customer support, and training.
 Dr. Kuron was also previously awarded a Department of Energy (DOE) Office of Science Graduate Student Research Program grant to conduct research on micro-mixing in turbulent premixed flames at the Combustion Research Facility at Sandia National Labs during his doctoral studies.